TRANSLATION ENGLISH-FRENCH II - 2023/4

 Independent Learning Hours: 62

 Indicative content includes:

-Practical translation work on non-specialised texts from French to English.
+- Practical translation work on texts from English into French

 |Assessment type||Unit of assessment||Weighting|

 The assessment strategy is designed to provide students with the opportunity to demonstrate:

 - advanced knowledge and understanding of the target language

 - ability to select and synthesise information from written and oral texts

 - ability to use IT skills to find and present relevant information

 - increased awareness and understanding of cultural differences between Francophone and Anglophone societies and cultures